underthehai/tp/README.md

 As a result, travel planning is often a hot mess with little structure.

 WanderLust aims to create an efficient and organised way for travellers to plan out their trips.
-Every pinned destination, travel plan and schedule can be quickly added, modified and retrieved right from the CLI -- an extremely streamlined and quick process for the CLI-proficient traveller.
+Every pinned activity and travel plan can be quickly added, modified and retrieved right from the CLI -- an extremely streamlined and quick process for the CLI-proficient traveller.
 Relevant information can be retrieved right when and where you need them.
-With WanderLust, creating a travel plan and schedule will be simple and hassle-free.
+With WanderLust, travel planning will be simple and hassle-free.

 #### Site Map